 White Sox vs. Mariners Highlights

-Jonathan Cannon and the White Sox take on Mitch Haniger and the Mariners on June 12, 2024
+Garrett Crochet and the White Sox take on Julio Rodríguez and the Mariners on June 13, 2024

-Jonathan Cannon and the White Sox take on Mitch Haniger and the Mariners on June 12, 2024
+Garrett Crochet and the White Sox take on Julio Rodríguez and the Mariners on June 13, 2024

-With every participating team having released their set, let's rank and grade them all.

-Tom Brady received his red jacket in front of former teammates, coaches and a sold-out crowd in Foxborough on Wednesday night.

 Nate Tice joins Charles McDonald on the latest episode of The Exempt List to discuss the return of the NCAA video football game and how it will stack up against Madden, plus mailbag questions.